aradburn/discograph/docs/MIGRATION.md

 ### Next Steps

-1. Continue removing jQuery dependencies by migrating any remaining functionality in init.ts and other files to React components
+1. Optimize component rendering and performance, particularly for the D3.js visualization
 2. Remove the remaining HTML templates once React components fully replace them
-3. Optimize component rendering and performance, particularly for the D3.js visualization
-4. Clean up the application initialization flow to be more React-centric
-5. Implement code splitting for better loading performance
+3. Implement code splitting for better loading performance
-6. Update the build system to optimize the React application
+4. Update the build system to optimize the React application
+5. Clean up any remaining unused code from the jQuery implementation